Our digital devices may be revealing more about us than we realize

 It was even possible to identify individual military personnel by uploading routes to Strava’s website to see who had the fastest times at these locations.

-"It really demonstrates our inability to comprehend the consequences of what we're sharing,” says Dr. Mani Srivastava, a University of California professor with a special interest in security and privacy issues arising from the use of mobile devices.
+"It really demonstrates our inability to comprehend the consequences of what we're sharing,” says Dr. Mani Srivastava, a UCLA professor with a special interest in security and privacy issues arising from the use of mobile devices.

 Revealing your location